Braking Ability and Large Truck Accidents

 The ability of the truck to stop quickly also depends on the type of braking system in the truck.
 An older tractor-trailer that has drum brakes rather than disc brakes will take longer to stop.
 A driver must understand the nature of the truck that he is operating and adjust his driving technique accordingly.
 A truck driver who fails to account for the stopping ability of the truck when traveling at higher rates of speed, driving on slippery roads, or moving downhill may be negligent and accountable for the harm that any subsequent crash caused.Peter Thompson & Associates Represents Truck Accident Victims

 A tractor-trailer accident that results from an inability of the truck to stop before colliding with a car or other vehicle leads to devastating harm for those impacted.
 These types of accidents may involve many different types of negligence, from the driver up through the trucking company.
 The dedicated and skilled truck accident attorneys at Peter Thompson & Associates will work with you to get the compensation that you need to recover from your injuries.
-Call us at (800) 804-2004 to schedule a free initial consultation.
+Call us at (800) 804-2004 to schedule an initial consultation.